civican/legisinfo/44-1/bills/C-2/bill_text.md

     the period that begins on April 10, 2022 and ends on May 7, 2022 (referred to in this section as the "twenty-eighth qualifying period"); and

-    a prescribed period that ends no later than **July 2, 2022**. (**période d'admissibilité**)
+    a prescribed period that ends no later than July 2, 2022. (**période d'admissibilité**)

   **(9)** Paragraph (b) of the definition **qualifying recovery entity** in subsection 125.7(1) of the Act is replaced by the following:

-    it **would be** a qualifying entity for the qualifying period **if the definition qualifying entity were read without reference to its paragraph (a)**;
+    it would be a qualifying entity for the qualifying period if the definition qualifying entity were read without reference to its paragraph (a);

   **(10)** Subparagraph (e)(ii) of the definition **qualifying recovery entity** in subsection 125.7(1) of the Act is replaced by the following:

-    greater than 10% **(or a percentage determined by regulation for the qualifying period)**, if it is any of the eighteenth qualifying period **and subsequent qualifying periods**. (**entité de relance admissible**)
+    greater than 10% (or a percentage determined by regulation for the qualifying period), if it is any of the eighteenth qualifying period and subsequent qualifying periods. (**entité de relance admissible**)

   **(11)** Paragraph (d) of the definition **recovery wage subsidy rate** in subsection 125.7(1) of the Act is replaced by the following:

-    for **any of** the twenty-second qualifying period **and subsequent qualifying periods, 50% or a percentage determined by regulation for the qualifying period**. (**taux de subvention salariale de relance**)
+    for any of the twenty-second qualifying period and subsequent qualifying periods, 50% or a percentage determined by regulation for the qualifying period. (**taux de subvention salariale de relance**)

   **(12)** The portion of paragraph (a.1) of the definition **rent subsidy percentage** in subsection 125.7(1) of the Act before the formula is replaced by the following:

-    if the qualifying period is any of the eighteenth qualifying period to the **twenty-eighth** qualifying period, the percentage determined by the formula
+    if the qualifying period is any of the eighteenth qualifying period to the twenty-eighth qualifying period, the percentage determined by the formula

   **(13)** Paragraph (b) of the definition **rent subsidy percentage** in subsection 125.7(1) of the Act is replaced by the following:

-    for a qualifying period after the **twenty-eighth** qualifying period, a percentage determined by regulation in respect of the eligible entity or, if there is no percentage determined by regulation for the qualifying period, nil. (**pourcentage de subvention pour le loyer**)
+    for a qualifying period after the twenty-eighth qualifying period, a percentage determined by regulation in respect of the eligible entity or, if there is no percentage determined by regulation for the qualifying period, nil. (**pourcentage de subvention pour le loyer**)

   **(14)** The description of A in the definition **rent top-up percentage** in subsection 125.7(1) of the Act is replaced by the following:

-    is 25%, or a prescribed percentage, for any of the eighth qualifying period to the **twenty-eighth** qualifying period and nil, or a prescribed percentage, for any subsequent qualifying period,
+    is 25%, or a prescribed percentage, for any of the eighth qualifying period to the twenty-eighth qualifying period and nil, or a prescribed percentage, for any subsequent qualifying period,

   **(15)** Paragraphs (e) and (f) of the definition **top-up percentage** in subsection 125.7(1) of the Act are replaced by the following:

-    for the twentieth qualifying period, the lesser of **15%** and the percentage determined by the formula
+    for the twentieth qualifying period, the lesser of 15% and the percentage determined by the formula

     is the entity's top-up revenue reduction percentage for the qualifying period;